-The Federal Controlled Substances Act provides penalties up to \$25,000 for unlawful distribution or possession with intent to distribute narcotics.
+The Federal Controlled Substances Act provides penalties up to 15 years imprisonment and fines up to \$25,000 for unlawful distribution or possession with intent to distribute narcotics.
 For unlawful possession of a controlled substance, a person is subject to one year of imprisonment and fines of up to \$5,000.
 Any person who unlawfully distributes a controlled substance to a person under 21 years of age may be punished by up to twice the term of imprisonment and fine otherwise authorized by law.